-A conference in Monterey was the real reason for the trip.
+A conference in Monterey on the US west coast was the real reason for the trip.
 Monterey has its own “Fisherman’s Wharf”, with great views and food on offer.
 But there is plenty more to see and do in the surrounding areas.
 One nearby attraction enjoyed by our member was the Roaring Camp Steam Train in Felton.

-As our member drove south along the coastline, some spectacular scenery awaited.
+As our member drove south along the US west coast, some spectacular scenery awaited.

 Quickly pulling over, I watched a family of sea otters put on a show just for me, diving into some culverts and retrieving food and old cans etc.

 I continued my journey southwards on Highway #1, motoring on straight through Monterey and Carmel and onwards to arguably one of the great drives of the world – the Cabrillo Highway to Big Sur.
 I’ve driven this stretch of road several times “in the olden days” when QF only flew to SFO (aaah, the days of QF3 and QF4) and I had to get to LA, but have always done this stretch of road in the morning or midday.